Camp Lejeune Water Contamination Lawsuit

 Any veteran who served at the Military Corps Air Station New River or Camp Lejeune for at least 30 cumulative days between August 1953 in December 1987 or any family member is eligible to receive healthcare benefits through the Department of Veterans Affairs (VA).

-The VA has agreed to pay out over $2 billion in disability benefits to veterans and their families harmed by the water contamination at the base.
+The VA has agreed to pay over $2 billion in disability benefits to veterans and their families harmed by the toxic water at the base.
 This decision came after the Obama administration agreed to make the benefits available.

-$100,000 Camp Lejeune Lawsuit for Toxic Exposure to Contaminated Drinking Water
+$100,000 Lawsuit for Toxic Exposure to Contaminated Drinking Water

-In 2022, a service member harmed by the contaminated Camp Lejeune well water problems received $100,000 in benefits from the VA.
+In 2022, a service member harmed by the Camp Lejeune water contamination received $100,000 in benefits from the VA.
 In this case, the victim was a Marine veteran diagnosed with kidney cancer after exposure to contaminated water while serving at the military base.

-This claim is one of the first Camp Lejeune lawsuits to be settled under the VA's new disability compensation program for service members harmed by the contaminated water.
+This claim is one of the first Camp Lejeune lawsuits to be settled under the VA’s new disability comp program for service members harmed by the contaminated water.

 $350 Million Fund for Contaminated Drinking Water

-The Department of Veterans Affairs has also set up a $350 million fund to provide healthcare benefits to veterans and their families affected by the contaminated water.
+The Department of Veterans Affairs has set up a $350 million fund to provide healthcare benefits to veterans and their families affected by the water.

-The fund will pay for medical treatment, medication, and other health services for those affected by the contaminated water.
+The fund will pay for medical treatment, medication, and other health care services for those affected by Camp Lejeune water contamination.

-In addition to the $2 billion in disability benefits and the $350 million fund for healthcare, the Department of Veterans Affairs has also agreed to pay out $75 million in benefits to families of service members who died from contaminated water.
+In addition to the $2 billion in disability benefits and the $350 million fund for healthcare, the Department of Veterans Affairs has also agreed to pay out $75 million to benefit families of service members who died from Camp Lejeune water contamination.